harlericho/project_blogs/README.md

 To start the project (project_blogs), you must follow the following steps:

-- Open a terminal at the root of the project of backend.
+- Open a terminal at the root of the backend project.
 - Run the following command:
   ```
   npm run test